NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Modeling unresolved fluxes in a coarse-grained column model

-where $\overline{\phi}$ is the horizontal area-average of $\phi$, $L_x$ and $L_y$ are the lateral domain dimensions, and $\phi^\prime$ is its deviation from the horizontal average.
-Applying this Reynolds-like averaging as well as the no-normal flow boundary conditions at the top and bottom of the LES domain according to Equation \eqref{equation LES w no penetration}, the momentum, temperature, and salinity Equations \eqref{equation LES u}, \eqref{equation LES T}, and \eqref{equation LES S}, reduce to a set of 1D equations (see complete derivation in \ref{section appendix column model}),
+where $\overline{\phi}$ is the horizontal area-average of $\phi$, $L_x$ and $L_y$ are the dimensions of the lateral domain, and $\phi^\prime$ is its deviation from the horizontal average.
+Applying this Reynolds-like averaging as well as the no-penetration boundary conditions at the top and bottom of the LES domain according to Equation~\eqref{equation LES w no penetration}, the momentum, temperature, and salinity Equations~\eqref{equation LES u}, \eqref{equation LES T}, and \eqref{equation LES S} reduce to a set of 1D equations (see complete derivation in \ref{section appendix column model}),